Returning to Training After Extended Time Off: The Framework

 The Detraining Timeline: How Fast Fitness Actually Declines

-Strength declines more slowly than aerobic fitness.
-Meaningful strength loss typically begins after three to four weeks of complete inactivity.
-By three months, strength may sit twenty to thirty percent below peak.
-The neuromuscular patterns that drive strength, the movement memory, are retained far longer than contractile strength itself, which is why returning lifters often relearn loads faster than they rebuild aerobic capacity.
+Strength declines more slowly than aerobic fitness throughout.
+Meaningful loss typically begins only after three to four weeks of complete inactivity, and the neuromuscular patterns that drive strength (the movement memory) are retained far longer than contractile capacity itself, which is why returning lifters relearn loads faster than they rebuild aerobic capacity.

 The Connective Tissue Paradox

 The solution: when returning to training after any absence of four or more weeks, treat the program as if you're a new trainee in terms of connective tissue loading.
 Start at fifty to sixty percent of previous working loads.
 Progress at ten percent per week maximum.
 The muscular sensation will tell you the loads are "too easy."
-Ignore that sensation for the first four to six weeks and let the connective tissue catch up.
+It will keep telling you that, and it will get louder in weeks three through six as your muscles come back and your tendons don't.
+That is precisely when the discipline matters.

 The Week-by-Week Return-to-Training Framework